mrolims/mrolims.github.io/_pages/about.md

 ## News

+* New article submitted to SSRN on 29 May 2025: [Transport Mechanisms Associated with Non-Integer Wavenumbers in a Nontwist Map]([https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5265393](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5273501))
 * New article submitted to SSRN on 22 May 2025: [Pattern formation in symplectic coupled map lattices](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5265393)
 * New article submitted to arXiv on 3 Apr 2025: [Characterizing and quantifying weak chaos in fractional dynamics](https://arxiv.org/abs/2504.03007).
 * New article published in ecancermedicalscience on 18 Feb 2025: [Time to focus again on matrix metalloproteinases?
 Results of complex network analysis involving the pathophysiology of HER2-positive breast cancer](https://ecancer.org/en/journal/article/1850-time-to-focus-again-on-matrix-metalloproteinases-results-of-complex-network-analysis-involving-the-pathophysiology-of-her2-positive-breast-cancer).